 What about the day?
 What is it?
 Again, the same is true.
 Men determined that it is the exact amount of time necessary for the earth to rotate on its axis one time.
 Astronomers and scientists were able to determine the length of a day through precise mathematical computation.
 Their calculations cannot be disputed!

 None of the above calculations required a revelation from God.
 All of the computations and calculations could be performed by men.
 They cannot be “interpreted” otherwise.
 The evidence has been long established!
-(You may request our free booklet The Truth About God’s Calendar.)
+(Our booklet The Truth About God’s Calendar brings more detail about this subject.)

 Now consider who determined that a week contains seven days.
 Did scientists—astronomers—mathematicians—historians—Popes or other religious authorities?
 What exact mathematical computation would have guided men to a seven-day conclusion for the length of a week—in the same way that the year, month and day were derived?
 Astronomy and math have nothing to do with the length of a week!
 So, why doesn’t the week have five days?
 Why doesn’t it have eight days or ten days?
 This question of “why the seven-day week?” has always loomed before all men.